-The QCA CodeOn behalf of the board of directors of Mulberry (“the Board”), I am pleased to make this statement which sets out the Board’s approach to corporate governance.
-The Board recognises the importance of high standards of corporate governance and considers that the company’s success is enhanced by a strong corporate governance framework.
+On behalf of the board of directors of Mulberry (“the Board”), I am pleased to make this statement which sets out the Board’s approach to corporate governance.
+The Board recognises the importance of high standards of corporate governance and considers that the Company’s success is enhanced by a strong corporate governance framework.
 As Chairman of the Board, one of my responsibilities is to ensure that this framework is maintained.
-In accordance with the AIM Rules for Companies and their requirement to adopt a recognised corporate governance code, the Board has now formally adopted the Quoted Companies Alliance Corporate Governance Code 2018 (“the Code”).
+In accordance with the AIM Rules for Companies the Board formally adopted the Quoted Companies Alliance Corporate Governance Code 2018 (“the Code”) in 2018.
 The Code is based on 10 principles, aimed at delivering growth, maintaining a dynamic management framework and building trust.
-The table below provides an explanation of how Mulberry applies the principles of the Code.
-Further information on the Board’s corporate governance procedures can be found on the investor relations website and in the Annual Report.
+The table below provides an explanation of how Mulberry currently applies the principles of the Code.
+Further information on the Board’s corporate governance procedures can be found on the Investor Relations website and in the Annual Report.

 |Code Principle||How Mulberry Applies The Principle|

 |1.
 Establish a strategy and business model which promote long-term value for shareholders||The strategy and business model established and adopted by the Group is discussed and reviewed on a regular basis.
 A review and update of the Group’s 3-year plan and strategy was undertaken in conjunction with setting the Group’s Budget for the year ending 31 March 2024 and the Board held a special Board meeting to focus on strategy which was held in May 2023, with a follow up session scheduled for late June 2023.
 Progress against the strategy is reviewed throughout the year with an analysis of resources needed to realise the steps identified and to deliver the growth projected. |